austriker27/github-templates/templates/pull_request_template.md

 # Checklist 🏁
 - [ ] Have you tested your changes?
+- [ ] Have you tested common user paths?
 - [ ] Have you tested all screensizes?
 - [ ] Does it conform to the current practices and conventions in the project?
 - [ ] Did you make sure there's no console errors in the browser?